Fingertip season 2

-Fingertip (Season 2) is an original Tamil-Language television series directed by Srinivasan Shivakar starring Prasanna, Aparana Balamurali, Regina Cassandra, Vinoth Kishan, Kanna Ravi, and Sharath Ravi.
+Fingertip (Season 2) is a Tamil-language television series directed by Srinivasan Shivakar starring Prasanna, Aparana Balamurali, Regina Cassandra, Vinoth Kishan, Kanna Ravi, and Sharath Ravi.
 Fingertip Season 2 premiered on June 17, 2022, on ZEE5.

 Plot

 The lives of six individuals get severely affected by the ever-changing digital space.
 While some are predators, some are victims of cybercrime and digital depression.